cowjen01/swing-server/README.md

 ## Nonfunctional Requirements

 - Charts should be stored in the server filesystem.
-- The server should be able to run as the Docker container.
 - The server can be configurable using a config file.
 - Editing of charts has to be secured by user authentication.
 - New chart storage should be easily implementable.